How do I know if my condition qualifies me for medical marijuana?

 We see adults from all social and economic groups, who suffer from a degenerative condition, are recovering from a debilitating injury or major surgery, or from decades of hard physical work.
 Many are veterans or senior citizens, and all have tried traditional medicine.
 Some have had bad experiences with prescription pain medications or anti-inflammatory drugs.
 Others have no insurance to cover prescription costs.

 We make it a practice to discourage our younger citizens from seeking medical marijuana endorsements without clearly documented and demonstrable severe and chronic disease.

 What is your payment policy

-We accept cash, money order, debit or credit card as payment on the day of service.
+We accept cash, check, or money order as payment on the day of service.